 Equal Employment Opportunity

 North Carolina State University is dedicated to equality of opportunity and supports protection available to applicants, employees, and students under federal law.
 Accordingly, the university does not practice or condone discrimination in any form.
-The university is committed to securing equal opportunity regardless of race, color, national origin, religion, sex, age, disability, or sexual orientation.
+The university is committed to securing equal opportunity regardless of race, color, national origin, religion, sex, gender identity, age, sexual orientation, genetic information, status as an individual with a disability, or status as a protected veteran

 Discrimination affecting any employee, prospective employee, or student is prohibited, and employment practices are designed to prevent discrimination.
 The principle of equal employment opportunity applies to all aspects of the employment relationship, including